Changissnz/internet_insecurity_of_today/README.md

 - normalization of internet use has served the objective of catering to more needs (digital media itself or digital media platform as conduit for exchange and commerce).
-The advantages that early internet users had consists of greater or better information access and alternative long-distance communication.
+The advantages that early internet users had consist of greater or better information access and alternative long-distance communication.
 Normalization of internet implies these advantages will also shift, according to socio-economic status, to remain in exclusive or controlling rights of the "elites".
 This implication is debatable but should be assumed to be the expectations